 Worn Cankcase Oil Seals

-The crankcase oil seals should be inspected each time the Lo-Pressure and Hi-Pressure seals are serviced.
+The crankcase oil seals should be inspected each time the low-pressure and high-pressure seals are serviced.
 Typically the oil seals are replaced from the drive-end and done when bearings and crankshaft oil seals are replaced.
-The new crankcase Oil Seal should be installed with the "spring towards the crankcase.
-Prolonged operation with worn Lo-Pressure and Hi-Pressure seals will permit liquid to travel back along the plunger [piston] rods towards the crankcase oil seals.
+The new oil seal should be installed with the "spring toward the crankcase.
+Prolonged operation with worn low-pressure and high-pressure seals will permit liquid to travel back along the plunger or piston rods towards the crankcase oil seals.
 Service the seals more frequently to prevent this premature failure of the oil seal.

 Worn Crankshaft Oil Seals

 With a regular maintenance schedule and oil changes, the crankshaft oil seals will not require regular maintenance.
 Periodically inspect your crankcase oil and crankshaft oil seals.
 Typically crankshaft oil seals should be replaced with a bearing replacement or if the oil becomes contaminated.